sinemistoktas/android-weather_app/README.md

 ### 📍 Location Permission
   * [Fused Location Provider](https://developer.android.com/develop/sensors-and-location/location/retrieve-current)
-  * Used to take the current location information of the user after user gave permission to access their location.
-The provided sample code gave use general direction while implementing the app.
+  * Used to take the current location information of the user after the user gave permission to access their location.
+The provided sample code gave us general direction while implementing the app.

 ### 🧭 Geocoder

   * [Geocoder website](https://developer.android.com/reference/kotlin/android/location/Geocoder)
-  * Used for geocoding & reverse geocoding to visually gave user the name of the city using the latitude and longtitude and also providing weather information of the selected city by the user by returning lstitude and longtitude infromation to weather API.
+  * Used for geocoding & reverse geocoding to visually give the user the name of the city using the latitude and longitude, and also providing weather information of the selected city by the user by returning latitude and longitude information to the weather API.

 ### 📖 Implementation Guides